Lextran: History

-In 2016, the bus fleet will increase from 73 as of January 2016 to 76 with 5 new Proterra Electric Busses and 7 new Gillig CNG Busses with 9 of Lextran's oldest Thomas transit buses similar to the European Dennis Dart being retired.
-In addition, the new Lextran depot located at 200 West Loudon Avenue which was the location of an old General Electric manufacturing plant.
-This new depot will allow much more space for onsite bus and employee parking compared to the old depot.
-There is also more space for maintenance facilities which are all fully equipped for all of their buses.
+In 2016, the bus fleet will increase from 73 as of January 2016 to 76 with 5 new Proterra electric buses and 7 new Gillig CNG buses, with 9 of Lextran's oldest Thomas transit buses similar to the European Dennis Dart being retired.
+In addition, the new Lextran depot is located at 200 West Loudon Avenue, which was the location of an old General Electric manufacturing plant.
+This new depot will allow much more space for on-site bus and employee parking compared to the old depot.
+There is also more space for maintenance facilities, which are all fully equipped for all of their buses.

 At the Downtown Transit Center during the 40th Anniversary.